Discount Deals (if available) - no coupon code needed

 Element 14’s guided mode has 40 step-by-step tutorials for tasks such as restoration, spot color effects, and composite creation.
 The new version also integrates interactive sliders so you can see and compare the before and after photos for each effect.

 New additions to the guided edits include resizing and motion blur–two of the most frequent concerns posed by newbie users.
 The guide offers a quick access to all the tools relevant to the task.
-Although there are no new tools that comes with the tutorials, the added features effectively guide novice PSE users through the confusing process.
+Although there are no new tools that come with the tutorials, the added features effectively guide novice PSE users through the confusing process.

 One clever adjustment Adobe made on Elements 14 is that users have the option to switch among the three editing modes as they go.
 If you use the guided mode to restore an old photo and then switch to Expert mode, for instance, you can still peek at the guided edit to see how the effect takes shape on various layers.
 It really is a useful feature, particularly for beginners who are still getting the hang of the fundamentals.